poweredbynoki/-job-market-intelligence/README.md

 3. Add your `ADZUNA_APP_ID` and `ADZUNA_APP_KEY` to Colab Secrets (key icon in sidebar)
 4. Run all cells top to bottom

-## Why I built this

-I was job searching and didn't want to rely on boot camp skill lists or blog posts.
-Treated my own job search as a research question, pulled real data, and made decisions based on what I found.
-The AI findings specifically changed how I'm positioning myself.